 After test scores and grades, admissions officers look for how students spend their time in and out of school.
 An activities resume is not only a way of providing colleges with information about how you spend your time, but also a means for you to learn something about yourself.

 A resume is a wonderful tool.
 Few students take the time to put a resume together, let alone do it very well and know how to effectively use it in their admissions.
+A model and sample resume can be found here.

 • A resume is the cornerstone of a successful admissions application process; among other things, it will help you to identify what to write about in application essays.